Cupid and Psyche: As allegory

 The story of Cupid and Psyche was readily allegorized.
 In late antiquity, Martianus Capella (5th century) refashions it as an allegory about the fall of the human soul.
 For Apuleius, immortality is granted to the soul of Psyche as a reward for commitment to sexual love.
 In the version of Martianus, sexual love draws Psyche into the material world that is subject to death: "Cupid takes Psyche from Virtue and shackles her in adamantine chains".

 The tale thus lent itself to adaptation in a Christian or mystical context, often as symbolic of the soul.
 In the Gnostic text On the Origin of the World, the first rose is created from the blood of Psyche when she loses her virginity to Cupid.
 To the Christian mythographer Fulgentius (6th century), Psyche was an Adam figure, driven by sinful curiosity and lust from the paradise of Love's domain.
 Psyche's sisters are Flesh and Free Will, and her parents are God and Matter.
 To Boccaccio (14th century), the marriage of Cupid and Psyche symbolized the union of soul and God.

-The temptation to interpret the story as a religious or philosophical allegory can still be found in modern scholarship; for was not Apuleius a serious Platonic philosopher?
-Surely Psyche by her very name represents the aspirations of the human soul – towards a divine love personified in Cupid?
-But this misses the characterisation of Cupid as a corrupter who delights in disrupting marriages (The Golden Ass IV.
-30) and is himself "notorious for his adulteries" (VI.
-23), the marked sensuality of his union with Psyche (V. 13), the help Jupiter offers him if he provides a new girl for Jupiter to seduce (VI.
-22) and the name given to Cupid and Psyche's child – Voluptas (Pleasure).
+The allure to interpret the story as a religious or philosophical allegory can still be found in modern scholarship.
+Psyche by her very name represents the aspirations of the human soul—towards a divine love personified in Cupid.
+This simplistic interpretation overlooks the original characterisation of Cupid as a corrupter who delights in disrupting marriages (The Golden Ass IV.
+30) and was "notorious for his adulteries" (VI.
+23), as well as the descriptions of his sensual unions with Psyche (V. 13), the aid Jupiter offers to Cupid in return for a new girl that Jupiter may seduce (VI.
+22), and the name given to Cupid and Psyche's child (Voluptas/Pleasure).
+However, when he admits that "I [Cupid], the famed archer, wounded myself with my own weapon, and made you [Psyche] my wife" (V. 24), having cut himself on his own magic arrow (which induces passionate love for the first person the victim lays eyes on), the temptation for an allegorical interpretation of the story becomes somewhat complexified but not inherently contradictory or unsubstantiated.
+The arrows of desire make it so that the victim cannot be satisfied with anyone except the sole target of their newfound affections; thus, Cupid's former predilections no longer occupy the same prominence they once held in his character, so that he changes from a wanton homewrecker to a devoted husband by the end of the narrative.